pop-xf/.github/profile/README.md

 ## Validator and Parser

-A lightweight validator and parser for `POPxf` files can be found in the [parser](https://github.com/pop-xf/parser) repostiroy.
+A lightweight validator and parser for `POPxf` files can be found in the [parser](https://github.com/pop-xf/parser) repository.

 ## Examples